Get started with InfluxDB Cloud 2.0

 Start for free

-Click Continue.
+Click Finish.
 InfluxDB Cloud 2.0 opens with a default organization and bucket (both created from your email address).

 All InfluxDB 2.0 documentation applies to InfluxDB Cloud unless otherwise specified.
 References to the InfluxDB user interface (UI) or localhost:9999 refer to your InfluxDB Cloud 2.0 UI.